mattdeboard/mattdeboard.net/2011/11/23/how-i-became-a-programmer.rst

 First, A Disclaimer or Two
 --------------------------

-Please note that this blog post is entitled, *How **I** Became a Programmer*, not, "How **You** Can Become a Programmer."
+Please note that this blog post is entitled, "How **I** Became a Programmer", not, "How **You** Can Become a Programmer."
 I'm not a self-help guru or wise or even a particularly good programmer.
 I did, however, decide at an inflection point in my life to pursue something vigorously and it paid off.
 Any insights gleaned from my experience are yours to make on your own; I doubt I'll have much insight for your personal situation.

 Also, after consulting with my girlfriend, my total time of dedicated effort to becoming a paid programmer was actually about 12 weeks, not ~10 as I stated in the post I linked to above.
 So, there you go.